ParadeTo/vue-tree-list/readme.md

 # install

+`npm install vue-tree-list`

+# use

-Install the plugin then you can use the component globally.
+Install the plugin then you can use the component globally:
 ```js
 import Vue from 'vue'
 import VueTreeList from 'vue-tree-list'